 Ginsenosides and myelosuppression

-Recently, researchers led by Jiahong Han from Jilin Agricultural University in China investigated the effects and mechanism of ginsenoside Re and its secondary metabolite ginsenoside Rk3 on myelosuppression.
+Recently, A research team led by Jiahong Han from Jilin Agricultural University in China investigated the effects and mechanism of ginsenoside Re and its secondary metabolite ginsenoside Rk3 on myelosuppression.
 Their findings are published in the Journal of Ginseng Research.

 Specifically, the team was interested in ginsenoside Re and ginsenoside Rk3, which are active components in ginseng with various pharmacological activities.